 I’ve recently noticed that a lot of you end up here after Googling “decarboxylation machine” and I had one reader ask me if I’d ever tried the Nova decarboxylation machine from Ardent Cannabis.
 Since I make more edibles and cannabis topicals than ever these days, I wanted to see if having a decarboxylation machine is really worth it in the long run.

-It was so surprising that I'm vowing right now that I'll never ever ever decarb in anything but the Nova again.
+It was so surprising that I’m vowing right now that I’ll never ever ever decarb in anything but in a decarboxylation machine like the Nova again.
 Why?
 Keep reading…

 What is a Decarboxylation Machine?

 [I wrote a detailed post on decarboxylating cannabis a while back, but this post will contain some more up to date data than that last one.]

 The process and reasons behind decarboxylation are relatively simple, but because cannabis is still just coming out of the closet, baking your cannabis before cooking with it seems mysterious.
 It’s like some kind of hippie alchemy or marijuana urban legend.